 If you spend time watching professional soccer you’ll hear a commentator remark on a player’s caps.
 Your first instinct might be to assume that the announcer is referring to the number of times the player has captained the team.
 This is a common misconception, but an understandable mistake to make.
 In soccer what is a cap has a totally different meaning than you would probably expect.

 So, What Is a Cap in Soccer?

-In soccer, a player earns a cap whenever they play for their national team in an international game.
 Yes, they actually have to play in the game.
 Substitutes or reserves that do not see the field do not earn a cap.